AgnitumuS/ubjs/tutorials/security.md

 Roles `Anonymous`, `Everyone` and `User` are runtime roles.
 It assigned automatically by UnityBase server:

-  - `User`.
-This role contains all users who have been authenticated
+  - `User`: this role contains all users who have been authenticated
-  - `Anonymous`.
-This role is assigned to any non-authorized user
+  - `Anonymous`: this role is assigned to any non-authorized user
-  - `Everyone`.
-This role for any anonymous users and all users who have been authenticated
+  - `Everyone`: this role for any anonymous users and all users who have been authenticated

-We recommends that you add at least one user to the Admin role in addition to the `admin` user.
+We recommends at least one user to be added into Admin role in addition to the `admin` user.
 Having at least two administrators at all times helps protect against a single admin user being locked out from a potential security breach.

 ## Authorization & authentication